 Now more than ever, the bar industry needs leaders who inspire, motivate and create a strong sense of team culture.
-Diageo Bar Academy offers immersive training programs for bar professionals across the globe, including a free masterclass on November 25th, on how to lead effectively during this challenging time.
+Diageo Bar Academy offers immersive training programs for bar professionals across the globe, including a free, on-demand masterclass, on how to lead effectively during this challenging time.

 Despite the upheaval and chaos of the pandemic era, one thing hasn’t changed: Bar professionals still want to be successful in their industry.
 While it’s clear that solid drink-making technique, communication skills, and the willingness to adapt and learn remain constants in any bartender’s repertoire, during the pandemic the toolbox for success has expanded even further.
 More than ever, bar managers value those willing to flex outside of their job description and support others on the team, while being able to balance safety for staff and guests alongside service.
 Meanwhile, in the age of social distancing, the core skill of hospitality has become even more essential than before.